microsoft/vscode-cmake-tools/docs/target_debugging.md

     ]
 }
 ~~~

+This uses the `${command:...}` syntax to tell VSCode that it should call the
+named extension command to fill in the respective value.

+In the above example, `program` will be filled out to the path of the active
-It will start currently selected Debug Target, as if using similar command from CMake Tools.
+launch target, similar to using the debugging command from CMake Tools.

+A few notes:

 * Use ``"type": "cppvsdbg"`` if you use Visual Studio compiler.
- * Use ``"program": "${command:cmake.selectLaunchTarget}"`` to pick target every time in popup.
+* Use ``"program": "${command:cmake.selectLaunchTarget}"`` to pick a new
+  target each time you wish to debug.

-Please refer to VS Code documentation for more information about debugging.
+Please refer to VS Code documentation for more information about debugging and
+`launch.json`

-**NOTE:** Due to current limitations of VS Code it is not possible to specify ``preLaunchTask``
+**NOTE:** If using `launch.json`: due to current limitations of VS Code it is
-which invokes build via CMake Tools commands, so don't forget to build project manually.
+not possible to specify a ``preLaunchTask`` which invokes build via CMake Tools
+commands, so you must build the desired target before debugging.

 # Enabling Target Debugging for CMake versions < 3.7.2
-Modern CMake versions provide support for querying information about project
+Modern CMake versions provide support for querying information about a project
-begin configured without any modifications to the project itself.
+being configured without any modifications to the project itself.

-To achieve this for older versions CMake Tools will emit a CMake
+To achieve this for older versions, CMake Tools will emit a CMake module which
-module which can be easily included in any CMake project by adding the following
+can be easily included in any CMake project by adding the following line at the
-line at the top of the ``CMakeLists.txt`` file, before calling any
+top of the ``CMakeLists.txt`` file, before calling any
 ``add_library`` or ``add_executable``:

 ~~~cmake